kubernetes-sigs/external-dns/README.md

 We encourage you to get involved with ExternalDNS, as users as well as contributors.
 Read the [contributing guidelines](CONTRIBUTING.md) and have a look at [the contributing docs](docs/contributing/getting-started.md) to learn about building the project, the project structure, and the purpose of each package.

+For an overview on how to write new Sources and Providers check out [Sources and Providers](docs/contributing/sources-and-providers.md).

 Feel free to reach out to us on the [Kubernetes slack](http://slack.k8s.io) in the #sig-network channel.

 ## Heritage